fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-%% The following software may be included in this product:  NSIS 1.0j; Use of any of this software is governed by the terms of the license below:
-Copyright (C) 1999-2000 Nullsoft, Inc.

-This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.
-Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

-1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

-2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

-3. This notice may not be removed or altered from any source distribution.
-Justin Frankel justin@nullsoft.com"

 %% Some Portions licensed from IBM are available at: http://www.ibm.com/software/globalization/icu/